uwdata/visual-embedding/README.md

 You can think a second-order diffusion tensor as the covariance matrix of a three-dimensional Gaussian distribution.
-So, superquadrics and cuboids, together 3D position, can also be seen as glyphs for visualizing three-dimensional Gaussian distributions.
+So, superquadrics and cuboids, together with 3D position, can also be seen as glyphs for visualizing three-dimensional Gaussian distributions.

 We rotated the diagonal tensor D = [2.1 0 0; 0 2 0; 0 0 1]